Best dog food for german shepherds with skin allergies

-Another symptoms of allergic reactions you should watch out for is hair loss.
-Loss of hair will occur at the site with red patches and sometimes slight reddish swellings.
+Another symptom of allergic reactions you should watch out for his hair loss.
+Loss of hair will occur at the site with red patches and sometimes slightly reddish swellings.

 If your dog barks, scratches, bites or licks the skin more habitually than aggressive, it’s possible that its body is reacting to an allergen.

 Frequent coughing, sneezing or rubbing of the eyes are all common symptoms of allergic reactions in German Shepherds that you should watch for.

 Allergic reactions as stated earlier is not a sickness – its just a reaction to a foreign body.

 While allergies in humans are often dangerous and can lead to death, in dogs it is less severe and does not have any serious effects.
 However, it should be taken care of since it can make your pet jumpy or restless, plus it can easily damage its beautiful body.

 Allergic reactions are caused by substances known as allergens.
 Allergens are a set of substances that a dog’s immune system treats in the same way as a disease causing pathogens.

 - Wheat etc